Pound hits one-week high as Brexit talks begin

-LONDON, Sept 29 (Reuters) - Sterling hit a one-week high on Tuesday despite a stronger dollar as three days of negotiations on Britain’s trade agreement with the European Union began in Brussels.
+LONDON (Reuters) - Sterling hit a one-week high on Tuesday despite a broadly steady dollar as three days of negotiations on Britain’s trade agreement with the European Union began in Brussels with some analysts growing hopeful of a deal.

 “This week is a very, very important week for the pound as we slowly grind toward the day of true Brexit,” according to MUFG analysts.